A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Description of Benchmark Problems

 \subsection{Element-Level Prediction}

-In node-level prediction tasks, we will provide problem descriptions for the Maximum Independent Set (MIS), Combinatorial Auction (CA), Balanced Item Placement (IP), and Workload Appointment problems (WA).
+In element-level prediction tasks, we provide problem descriptions for the Maximum Independent Set (MIS), Combinatorial Auction (CA), Balanced Item Placement (IP), and Workload Appointment problems (WA).
 For the former two, instances are generated using the Ecole library following the methodology of Gasse et al. \cite{gasse2019exact}.
 Instances for the latter two can be directly downloaded from the ML4CO competition website \cite{gasse2022machine}.
 For all instances, we utilise 400 for training and 100 for testing.
-Additionally, both the IP and WA datasets were trained using instances labelled 0 to 399, with testing conducted on 100 instances from the valid folder.
-Below we outline the generative models for each problem and the specific generative parameters for the IS and CA problems.
+Additionally, for both the IP and WA datasets, we train on instances indexed from 0 to 399 and test on instances indexed from 9900 to 9999.
+Below we outline the generative models for each problem and the specific generative parameters for the MIS and CA problems.